amsokol/ignite-go-client/README.md

 ## Apache Ignite (GridGain) v2.4+ client for Go programming language

+This library is production ready.

+Version is less than v1.0 because not all functionality is implemented yet (see [Road map](#road-map) for details).
+But the implemented functionality is production ready.

 ### Requirements

 - Apache Ignite v2.4+ (because of binary communication protocol is used)